What is CAPM?

 Ba = Beta of the security

 Rm = Expected return of the market

 Note: “Risk Premium” = (Rm – Rrf)

 The CAPM formula is used for calculating the expected returns of an asset.
-It is based on the idea of systematic risk (otherwise known as or non-diversifiable risk) and that investors need to be compensated for it in the form of a risk premium.
+It is based on the idea of systematic risk (otherwise known as non-diversifiable risk) that investors need to be compensated for in the form of a risk premium.
 A risk premium is a rate of return greater than the risk-free rate.
 When investing, investors desire a higher risk premium when taking on more risky investments.